 TJ Norris (USA)

 COLLABORATIONS: Norris proudly celebrates a history of collaborations.
-In the past few decades he’s been involved, through curation or via installation, with several artists you may already be familiar with including: Monty Adkins, Aranos, Beequeen, Mark Behrens, Richard Chartier, Clinker, Taylor Deupree, Eso Steel, Richard Francis, Freiband (Frans de Waard), Gal, Bill Horist, Humectant Interruption, Illusion of Safety (Dan Burke), Improvisatyrs, KMH, Mokira (Andreas Tilliander), Seth Nehil, Genesis Breyer P-Orridge, Rapoon, Christian Renou (Brume), Steve Roden, Scanner (Robin Rimbaud), S.E.T.I.
+In the past few decades he’s worked with several artists you may already be familiar with including: Monty Adkins, Aranos, Beequeen, Mark Behrens, Richard Chartier, Clinker, Taylor Deupree, Eso Steel, Richard Francis, Freiband (Frans de Waard), Gal, Bill Horist, Humectant Interruption, Illusion of Safety (Dan Burke), Improvisatyrs, KMH, Mokira (Andreas Tilliander), Seth Nehil, Genesis Breyer P-Orridge, Rapoon, Christian Renou (Brume), Steve Roden, Scanner (Robin Rimbaud), S.E.T.I.
 (Andrew Lagowski), Nobukazu Takemura, Tennis (Ben Edwards, Douglas Benford), Terre Thaemlitz, Asmus Tietchens, Troum, T’UM, Ultra Milkmaids, Vidna Obmana, Xela and Zimoun, among others.

 Karl Grümpe (b.
 Greece)